The Science Behind

 Fatigue Detection: Built, Tested, Removed

 We removed the feature entirely from the shipping app.
-A detector that fires on two-thirds of non-fatigued rides, or one that catches 3% of actual fatigue, has negative value—it trains users to ignore the system.
+A detector that misses most simulated fatigue while still producing false alerts has negative value—it trains users to ignore the system.
 The chart remains here as documentation of why.

 | Metric | Observed | Threshold | Status |